tomcarman/sf-raven/README.md

   - sfdx raven:utils:deploy:branch2org
   - sfdx raven:utils:diff
   - sfdx raven:utils:dashboarduser:update - tbc
-- Audit Trail inspector
-  - Allow you to quickly search audit trail by username, metadata item, most recent 50 etc.
+- sf raven audit display
+  - add functionality to exclude a user
+  - add functionality to filter by Type
 - Get the sObject Type for a given Id
 - Get the picklist values for a given picklist
 - Clone a record